FeralFart/silent-but-deadly/netalertx/README.md

+NetAlertX is a scalable and secure solution for comprehensive network monitoring, supporting security awareness and operational efficiency.

-# NetAlertX runs only on a linux host, requires several directories for persistent storage and runtime operations.
+It runs only on a linux host, requires several directories for persistent storage and runtime operations to be set up.

 ## Directory Layout: